SJSchmitt/Airbnb-Predictions/README.md

 # Data Source

-The dataset used for this project came from insideairbnb.com, consisting of a group of collaborators who scrub Airbnb listings, neighborhoods, and reviews from cities all over the world.
-For the purposes of this project, we are using quarterly data from the last 12 months to ensure accurate yearly information.
-San Diego currently has around 14,000 listings on the platform.
+The dataset used for this project came from insideairbnb.com, a site consisting of a group of collaborators who scrub Airbnb listings, neighborhoods, and reviews from cities all over the world.
+For the purposes of this project, we are using quarterly data from the last 12 months to provide a complete overview of the city across an entire year.
+The data we gathered puts the number of Airbnbs currently listed on the platform at about 14,000.

 ### What should listing price be for new rentals in San Diego?
-* Using supervied machine learning classification model to group prices based on location.
+* Using supervised machine learning classification model to group prices based on location.
 * Which neighborhoods have highest vs lowest prices.
 * Listings per neighborhood.
 * Good vs bad reviews.